 7. An online business without credit cards

 I bought a ticket from Bangkok to Chiang Rai online.
 When I had to make a payment of about 1600THB (that’s about US$45), and the security on my credit card blocked the transaction, I tried that other button: cash register payment, that was offered.
-The system generated and mailed me a code that I took to he 7-eleven neighborhood market (Oh, if you were not in Thailand before, you can almost always see the next of these shops from the one when you are in one: they are so close to each other).
+The system generated and mailed me a code that I took to the 7-eleven neighborhood market (Oh, if you were not in Thailand before, you can almost always see the next of these shops from the one when you are in one: they are so close to each other).
 I showed the code to the cashier, they punched it in the system, and now I could pay by cash, credit card, and so on.
 Pretty convenient way, I found.

 8. Flip Flop Time

-When I was on my way from the airport to my hotel, I already noticed most people wearing flip flops, and so the first thing I got out of the backpack when I arrived in the hotel were those, of course.
-Any country where I can change my uniform to T-shirt, short and flip-flops is a country with a promising start.
+When I was on my way from the airport to my hotel, I already noticed most people wearing flip flops, and so the first thing I got out of the backpack when I arrived at the hotel were those, of course.
+Any country where I can change my uniform to T-shirt, short,s and flip-flops is a country with a promising start.
 Even while it seems my New York friends see my jeans, Allstars, and shirts already as a casual style ;-)

 My bonus?
 A drink near a quiet river

 At the end of my first day in Thailand, time for a gin&tonic in the hotel.
 The bar overlooks a quiet river, and I feel that this country and I might just get along fine for now.
 Curious to see what the south will bring.
-For a first 24 hours, not too bad.
+For the first 24 hours, not too bad.
 Stay tuned for the rest of my Thailand Adventures.

 Koen Blanquart is a strategy consultant, journalist, and author.